PanickingLynx/LookupPy/README.md

 AkumaPy is designed to be easy to use for people in forensics.
 It can ease tracking people just by recieving a username on one platform and hunting it across other sites.

-### Why was this created?

-AkumaPy was created for a final school project at the [BBS-Betzdorf-Kirchen Technical College](https://www.bbs-betzdorf-kirchen.de "School Homepage").
-It contains multiple areas of programming like Databases, GUI Design and Web-Developement.

 ### How do I set it up?

 To setup AkumaPy, you must have Tor installed and the SOCKS Port must be configured.